superluminar-io/terraform-workshop/0-bootstrap/README.md

 ### Bootstrap the Terraform project

-1. Create a new folder and cd into it.
+1. Create a new folder `my-project` and cd into it.
 1. Create a new file `main.tf`
 2. Add these lines to the `main.tf`:
   ```tf